codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

 2. Create a smart contracts project, which will include an auction smart contract and unit tests.
 3. Validate the smart contract with the smart contract tool (SCT).
 4. Run the smart contract enabled version of the full node.
-5. Get the funds to deploy the auction smart contract and place a bid..
+5. Get the funds to deploy the auction smart contract and place a bid.
 6. Build and deploy the smart contract.
 7. Place a bid.
 8. Check the bid has been stored on the test network.